AniaHorubala/github-slideshow/_posts/0000-01-02-AniaHorubala.md

 layout: slide
 title: "Welcome to our AniaHorubala slide!"
 ---
-Your text: edit : this is awsome
+Your text: edit : this is awsome :tada:
 Use the left arrow to go back!